Fulguritude/Aluffi_AC0/Aluffi_Exercises.md

 ### 1.3.
 Given a partition `P` on a set `S`, show how to define a relation `~` on `S` such that `P` is the corresponding partition. [§1.5]

-Question poorly phrased - i can define one by just using "let"...
+Question poorly phrased, I can define one by just using "let"...
 `∃~ ∀P ∀S, S/~ = P`